 The customisation doesn’t stop at the floor!
 There are a huge heap of toys out there that you can buy or make (see our how to make guinea pig toys article to learn how!)
 Toys and hiding places inside a guinea pig home are essential to stop them from becoming bored and disinterested.
 Guinea pigs can actually get really poorly if they are bored and some even die.

 Fluffy plush beds are a great place for your guinea pig to take a nap and relax.
-They can be as unique as your guinea pig ranging from giraffe shaped beds, fruit-themed and even Christmas themed ones.
+They can be as unique as your guinea pig ranging from giraffe shaped beds, to snuggly beds and even Christmas themed ones.
 Guinea pigs have really sensitive tummies so having a soft place to lie down is essential.

-There is a huge range of toys out there to help make your guinea pigs cage unique.
+There is a huge range of toys out there to help make your guinea pig cage unique.
 Love the circus?
-Then the Haypigs circus themed range may be for you?
+Then the Haypigs circus-themed range may be for you?
 If you have a more contemporary style then you could try a rustic chew pack.

 We prefer to create our own style and often mix and match pieces to change up the cage.
 Hanging hay bags, spinning hay racks and forage cubes are great to mix into the cage rotation to give our girls something to nibble on and explore.